Compass

 Guide to Biking in the Winter

-Preparing your bike for the cold is just as important as preparing yourself.
-Winterizing your bikes and practicing proper maintenance will not only help ensure the lasting quality of the bikes but will also provide a safer ride in the winter.
+Preparing your bike for the winter is just as important as preparing yourself.
+Winterizing your bikes and practicing proper maintenance will help your bike last longer and provide a safer ride in the cold months.

 Winterizing Your Bike

-• Studded Tires: Although some cyclists do not find it is necessary, many winter riders will exchange their normal tires for a pair of studded tires that provide excellent traction on ice.
+Studded Tires: Some winter riders will exchange their normal tires for a pair of studded tires that provide excellent traction on ice.

-• Wide Tires: Another great option is to use wide tires.
-The larger surface area increases traction.
+Wide Tires: Another great option is to use wide tires.
+The larger surface area increases traction on snowy or slushy terrain.

-If you want to stay dry and slush free this seasons, fenders are a must.
-Fenders or Mud Guards are designed to protect you and the drivetrain from the debris on the road and will make your winter experience much more enjoyable.
-However, snow can also build up within the fenders and may increase resistance if they are not cleaned out.
+If you want to stay dry and slush-free this season, fenders are a must.
+Fenders or mudguards are designed to protect you and the drivetrain from road debris, making your winter experience much more enjoyable.
+However, snow can also build up within the fenders and slow you down if they are not cleaned out.

-If you ride with clipless pedals or toe straps during the summer you may want to consider swapping them out for platform pedals.
-These will work well with boots and be safer in the event that you need to put a foot down.
+If you ride with clipless pedals or toe straps during the summer, you may want to consider swapping them out for platform pedals.
+These will work well with boots and are safer if you need to put a foot down.

-Cleaning your hybrid, single-speed or mountain bike after each use will dramatically reduce the amount of wear and tear that your bike will go through in the winter.
-It is also important to wipe the bike and chain dry after each use.
+Cleaning your hybrid, single-speed, or mountain bike after each use will dramatically reduce the amount of wear and tear that your bike will endure in the winter.
+Wiping the bike and chain dry after each use is also crucial.

 It is important to clean and lubricate the chain, derailleurs and cassette/freewheel regularly.
 This will decrease corrosion and wear on the gears while also extending the drivetrain's life.

 Making sure your bike is properly maintained is important throughout the entire year, but it is even more critical for winter riding.
-A well maintained and winterized bike will provide an excellent and safe experience for any cyclist.
+A well-maintained and winterized bike will provide an excellent and safe experience for any cold-weather rider!

-For additional information, see our article What to Wear When Biking in the Winter
+For additional tips, see our article What to Wear When Biking in the Winter.

 How To